FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-arlequin-the-artist-s-metaverse.md

 Read more about the Arlequin backstory and their plans for the future [here](https://medium.com/@arlequinnft/arlequin-the-minecraft-for-colors-30b5bd3bf58f).

 _The Filecoin Dev Grants program helps advance projects and aims to award additional grants to boost development in the ecosystem.
-Learn how you can apply for [Open Grants](https://github.com/filecoin-project/devgrants/blob/master/Program%20Resources/Open%20Grants%20README.md) and [Documentation Grants](https://github.com/filecoin-project/devgrants/blob/master/Program%20Resources/Documentation%20Enhancement%20Grants%20README.md)._
+Learn how you can apply for a [Filecoin Developer Grant](https://github.com/filecoin-project/devgrants/blob/master/README.md)._